 The Software Engineering department considers this 3-credit course the core class in the process track (one of two major tracks) taken by all students in the major.
-This class is a prerequisite for other classes, such as Software Process and Product Quality, and Trends in Software Development Process.
-Methodologies and processes taught in this class are also a required implementation in the Senior Project class which immediately precedes graduation.
+This class is a prerequisite for other classes, such as Software Process & Product Quality and Trends in Software Development Process.
+Methodologies and processes taught in this class are also a required implementation in the Senior Project capstone which immediately precedes graduation.
 The department understands that a strong foundation in this area is a vital part of students’ future success and the reputation of the college.

 Software Engineering majors typically take this course in their third year, and it often directly proceeds or follows students’ required one-year cooperative internship (co-op).
 For many students, this time period is a watershed moment, as upper level courses and co-ops often have the effect of encouraging the student to realize their area of focus and concentration.
 Though not always an explicit minor, students naturally begin to specialize in areas such as testing, design, enterprise or web systems, process and project management, or other related disciplines.

 While most students are not likely to become PMs directly upon graduation, we do expend effort to allow students to see the value of the discipline and its individual practices, which will inevitably come into play in the modern team-based computing environment.
 Half of class time is devoted to lectures, and the remainder is reserved for reinforcing activities, discussion, and group work time.
-Students are graded in several criteria, including short quizzes, three exams, individual and group activities, and a large group project.
+Students are graded in several criteria including short quizzes, three exams, individual and group activities, and a large group project (detailed below).
 Class sizes have typically ranged from 20 to 35 students.

-3. About the Project
+3. About the project

 This course has always had a major project component, as exposure to both the expectations and the artifacts within a typical project has been an objective since its inception.
 This project has been in many ways similar to those in other classes: groups are assigned, each group is required to complete a paper, and all are required to present findings to the class at the end of the term.
-The primary deliverable is a project plan based upon a problem statement provided by the instructor early in the course.